Cherleria biflora

 Cherleria biflora is a species of plant in the family Caryophyllaceae.
 It is known as mountain stitchwort.

 Description

 The species is perennial, and forms mats and cushions.
 It flowers from June to August.

 Range

 Cherleria biflora is found in the upper subalpine and alpine zones in North America (including in the Rocky Mountains and the Cascades), Central and Northern Europe, and Asia.

 Habitat

-Cherleria biflora is found in dry, gravelly to rocky slopes in the upper subalpine zone to alpine zone, and in the artic zone.
+Cherleria biflora is found in dry, gravelly to rocky slopes in the upper subalpine zone to alpine zone, and in the arctic zone.